mrdishant/GST-Verification-Plugin/README.md

 ```

-Result will be in JSON Format.
-Then you can use it to get Details about the gstNumber.
-For More you can read documentation online
+Result will be in JSON format.
+Then you can use it to get details of the gst number.
+For more you can read documentation online
 [Documentation](https://appyflow.in/verify-gst/#docs)

 For any query :